Can I specify a beneficiary for my derailments?

 - We’re fundamentally providing more value than StickK because of the pretty graphs, storing your data, and all the tools for flexibly managing your commitment.

 We now have many tens of thousands of goals with money pledged.
-It seems to be universally true that whenever someone actually pays a pledge, they got at least that much value out of Beeminder up until that point.
+It seems to be universally true that whenever someone actually pays a pledge, they got at least that much value out of Beeminder up until that point through completing their goals to avoid the sting, and all the other benefits we offer like data visualisation.
 If you have a counterexample, we want to hear about it!

 Keywords: Beemium charity option, where does the money go?